ICBT Campus

-ICBT Campus also known as International College of Business and Technology, popularly known as the ICBT Campus is a BOI-approved project formed to conduct internationally recognised educational programs in association with educational institutes.
+ICBT also known as International College of Business and Technology, popularly known as the ICBT Campus, is a BOI-approved project formed to conduct internationally recognised educational programs in association with educational institutes.
 It is one of the largest and most prominent tertiary education providers in Sri Lanka.
 It delivers certificate, diplomas, pre-university programs, undergraduate programs, masters level programs including doctorate level programs in association with some of the Universities and educational service providers in UK, Australia, Thailand, India and Sweden.
 The institution has formed a partnership with the Cardiff Metropolitan University.